Saleh Chihadeh

 Saleh Chihadeh (صالح شحادة; born 25 August 1994) is a Palestinian footballer who plays as a forward for Kriens.

 Club career

 On 31 January 2022, Chihadeh joined Future in Egypt.

 On 7 July 2023, Rapperswil-Jona announced the signing of Chihadeh.
 But only a month later, he left the club because the contract had been terminated for private reasons, by mutual agreement between the player and the club.

 On 17 August 2023, SC Kriens announced the signing of Chihadeh.

 International career

-Chihadeh was born in Safuriye near Nazareth, and moved to Switzerland at the age of 7.
+Chihadeh was born in Safuriye near Nazareth, Israel, and moved to Switzerland at the age of 7.
 He made his debut for the Palestine national football team in a friendly 2–1 win over Pakistan.